 Torquay is a seaside resort town on the English Channel in Devon, south west England.It was established as a popular spa destination by the Victorians during the 19th century, largely due to its temperate, mild climate.
-Torquay has a micro climate that generally gives warmer, longer summers than other parts of the UK.
-Known for beaches such as Babbacombe and cliffside Oddicombe, its coastline is nicknamed the English Riviera.
+Torquay has a micro climate that generally means warmer, longer summers than other parts of the UK.
+Known for beaches such as Torre Abbey Sands, Blackpool Sands, Babbacombe and cliffside Oddicombe, its coastline is nicknamed the English Riviera.

-There was little development until the early 19th century.
-At this time the town started to attract visitors in ill health as a winter resort because of its fresh air and mild climate.
+In the early 19th century Torquay started to attract visitors in ill health as a winter resort, due to its fresh air and mild climate.
 Later in the century, Torquay became a favoured resort for the upper classes.
-In 1870, Lawrence Palk, built a new harbour for the town which made it popular with yacht sailors.
+In 1870, Lawrence Palk, built a new harbour for the town which made it popular with yachts and other boats.